martinbarge/martin-barge/_posts/2021-08-10-Academic-English-Online.md

 6. In addition to this, for activities for which neither Hot Potatoes nor H5P provided a suitable application, we custom-coded some interactives using freely-available JavaScript tools and libraries.
 Most notable [Sortable JS](https://github.com/SortableJS/Sortable) and JQuery.
 We used the [WP Coder plugin](https://wordpress.org/plugins/wp-coder/) to incorporate these JS rich activities.
 7. We also made use of the [Accordions Plugin](https://pickplugins.com/item/accordions-html-css3-responsive-accordion-grid-for-wordpress) to build some of the interactive presentation units.

-For an idea of how the new site looks, here's a screenshot of the homepage:
+<p>For an idea of how the new site looks, here's a screenshot of the homepage:</p>

 <figure style="border: 2px solid darkslategray;">
   <img src="https://martinbarge.github.io/img/AEO-August-2021-home.png" alt="AEO Homepage 2021" style="width:100%">
-  <figcaption>Figure 2.1: AEO Homepage 2021.</figcaption>
+   <figcaption style="font-weight:bold;">Figure 2.1: AEO Homepage 2021.</figcaption>
 </figure>

-The two following images show one of the Learning object pages in desktop and mobile view.
+<p>The two following images show one of the Learning object pages in desktop and mobile view. </p>

 <figure style="border: 2px solid darkslategray;">
   <img src="https://martinbarge.github.io/img/AEO-August-2021-pron.png" alt="AEO Homepage 2021" style="width:100%">
-  <figcaption>Figure 2.2.a.: Example learning object page 2021: Desktop view.</figcaption>
+   <figcaption style="font-weight:bold;">Figure 2.2.a.: Example learning object page 2021: Desktop view.</figcaption>
 </figure>

-Although the new desktop view is not hugely different from the original design shown, we have modified the CSS to enable responsive viewports, as shown in this image:
+<p>Although the new desktop view is not hugely different from the original design shown, we have modified the CSS to enable responsive viewports, as shown in this image:</p>

 <figure style="border: 2px solid darkslategray;">
   <img src="https://martinbarge.github.io/img/pron-mobile-view.png" alt="AEO Homepage 2021" style="width:100%">
-  <figcaption>Figure 2.2.b.: Example learning object page 2021: Mobile view</figcaption>
+   <figcaption style="font-weight:bold;">Figure 2.2.b.: Example learning object page 2021: Mobile view</figcaption>
 </figure>

 ### Comments